Lydiva/alx-low_level_programming/0x00-hello_world/README.md

-write a c program that prints exactly with proper grammar, but the outcome is a piece of art followed by a new line
+write a program that prints the size of various types on the computer it is computer it is compiled and run on